Exploring Deep Models for Practical Gait Recognition: Deep Models for Practical Gait Recognition

-We adopt another straightforward coping strategy shown in Figure~\ref{fig.gaitformer} (b), \textit{i.e.}, instantiating the first two stages as convolution blocks.
-Thanks to the sliding window mechanism and nonlinear modeling capability of the convolution layers, Conv0, Stage 1 and Stage 2 can transform the binary silhouette data to the float-encoding feature map to provide dense and abundant low-level structural features, such as edge and shape information.
 The following transformer layers, \textit{i.e.}, Stage 3 and Stage 4, will then leverage the advanced transformer-based modules to learn the high-level identification features.
-We employ the widely-accepted 2D and 3D Swin Transformer blocks~\cite{liu2021swin, liu2022video} shown in Figure~\ref{fig.blocks} (d) and (e) to construct SwinGait-2D and its 3D counterpart, respectively.
-The main reasons are two-fold: a) Performing self-attention in the local spatiotemporal window enables the exploration of local appearance and motion details for fine-grained gait description. b) The excellent speed-accuracy trade-off of Swin Transformer attracts us a lot.
+We employ the widely-accepted 2D and 3D Swin Transformer blocks~\cite{liu2021swin, liu2022video} shown in Figure~\ref{fig.employed} (c) to construct SwinGait-2D and its 3D counterpart, respectively.
+The main reasons are two-fold: \begin{itemize} \item Performing self-attention in the local spatiotemporal window enables the exploration of local appearance and motion details for fine-grained gait description. \item The excellent speed-accuracy trade-off of Swin Transformer attracts us a lot. \end{itemize}

-As shown in Figure~\ref{fig.gaitformer} (b), the exact structures of Conv0, Stage 1 and Stage 2 in SwinGait-2D/3D are totally the same as that in the proposed DeepGaitV2-2D/3D for fair comparisons~\footnote{On Gait3D~\cite{zheng2022gait}, SwinGait-3D inherits DeepGaitV2-P3D since the latter performs better than its 3D counterpart.}.
-After these convolution blocks, the feature maps are with size of $T\times 2C \times 32 \times 22$ tensor, where $T$ is the number of frames, and $C$ is the number of channels.
+As shown in Figure~\ref{fig.swingait}, the structures of Conv0, Stage 1 and Stage 2 in SwinGait-2D/3D inherit from that of DeepGaitV2-2D/3D for fair comparisons~\footnote{On the Gait3D dataset, SwinGait-3D inherits DeepGaitV2-P3D since the latter performs better than its 3D counterpart.}.
+After these convolution blocks, the feature maps are with the size of $T\times 2C \times 32 \times 22$, where $T$ is the number of frames, and $C$ is the number of channels.
 To match the size limit required by the downstream transformer blocks, these feature maps are resized to $2C \times 30 \times20$ frame by frame via a bilinear interpolation layer.
 Then, we treat each 3D patch of size $2C\times2\times2$ as a token.
 Thus, the 3D patch partitioning layer obtains $T\times\frac{30}{2}\times\frac{20}{2}$ 3D tokens, with each patch/token consisting of a $8C$-dimensional feature.
-A linear embedding layer is then applied to project the feature of each token to a $4C$-dimensional vector.
+A linear embedding layer is then applied to project each token to a $4C$-dimensional vector.